ArtisanMobile/devdocs/_posts/2014-05-08-push-notifications.md

 <img src="/images/screens/android-push-gcm-enabled-700x219.png" />

 <div class="note note-hint">
     <p>Your app will need to have the Google Play Services Library as a dependency, if it doesn't already.
-For more information on setting this up see <a target="_blank" href="http://developer.android.com/google/play-services/setup.html">Android docs for setting up Google Play Services</a>.
+For more information on setting this up see <a target="_blank" href="http://developer.android.com/google/play-services/setup.html">the Android docs for setting up Google Play Services</a>.
 </p>
 </div>